ncyuMARSLab/exact-nearest-neighbor-search/README.md

-This project finds the ground truth of nearest neighbor for SIFT.
+This repository finds the exact nearest neighbors from SIFT1B.

-It requires at least 128G RAM.
+It requires 2 input data, query and SIFT1B.
+SIFT1B is divided into 10 segments(SIFT100M).

-It calculates 5 queries per time.
+It finds the nearest neighbors of 5 queries per time.
+To compute the distances between 5 queries and SIFT1B, it requires at least 128G RAM.

-In line 173
+In line 173:

     for (int q = 6415; q < QUERY_NUM; q += QUERY_PER_TIME) {

-This project start at q-th query.
+The process starts with the index q of query, the q+1th query.
+When the process stops anomalously.
+Removing the latest 5 results from the output file and modifying 'q' into the index of the 1st removed result.
+Then changing the ouput filename and restarting the process.
+After all queries are completely processed, merging all output files.